MuhammadNazmusSakib/Vocabulary-Learning-Client-/README.md

   - View and update your profile information.

 - **Responsive Design**:
-  - Mobile-first design with seamless navigation across devices.
+  - Responsive design for all devices with seamless navigation.

 - **Thematic Design**:
   - Winter-themed UI to make the learning experience enjoyable.